apricityace/UBA-CONTACT-APP/README.md

 This project provides an easy-to-use application for managing a contact list with the capability to create, read, update, and delete contacts.
 The application is built with Node.js, Express, and a simple frontend using HTML, CSS, and JavaScript, and it includes basic validation and error handling.

----

-Let me know if you need any more details or further customization! 😊